30 hours funded early education for eligible 3 and 4 year olds

 • one parent is employed and one parent is disabled or incapacitated (based on specific benefits).

 You do not need to work 16 hours per week, but your earnings must equal at least 16 hours work at national minimum wage/living wage.
 This equates to a minimum income for a parent/carer over the age of 25 of £115.20 a week or for 21-24 year olds of £107.20 a week.

 A parent will be eligible if they expect to earn this amount over the coming three months.

 Parent means a person who has parental responsibility of the child.
 In cases where a parent has remarried or is living with a new partner, the ‘step-parent’ must also meet the earning threshold.

 Foster carers are only eligible for the extended entitlement for their own children, if they meet the criteria.

-If you are eligible for the extended entitlement, you can take up to 1,140 hours free childcare across the year.
+If you are eligible for the extended entitlement, you can take up to 1,140 hours funded childcare across the year.
 This can be taken in the following way at Harpers Nursery and Forest School;

 • In 5 hour sessions from 8am to 12.45pm OR 1pm to 5.45pm (inc feedback)